 In addition to the exploration of identity in terms of race, ethnicity, gender or sexuality, adolescents and young adults must navigate numerous transitions as they move into adulthood that can affect their sense of self and their self-esteem.
-Often, these transitions are accompanied by external pressures or expectations that can play a role in mental health and wellbeing.111 In our survey, 64% of young adults said that they "often" or "always" feel pressure to meet other people's expectations of them.
-Of young people who felt pressure to meet other people's expectations of them, 69% said it has a negative effect on their mental health.
+Often, these transitions are accompanied by external pressures or expectations that can play a role in mental health and wellbeing.
+In our survey, over half of young adults aged 16-25 (54%) said that they "often" or "always" feel pressure to meet other people's expectations of them.
+Of young people who felt pressure to meet other people's expectations of them, 64% said it has a negative effect on their mental health.